MaximMariusFlorian/TMTA19-my_sql_gameStore_project/README.md

 The scope of the final project for ITF Manual Testing Course is to use all gained knowledge through the course and apply them in practice, by creating a database and using multiple instructions.The database in scope was created by myself and tries to replicate multiple game stores and their sales

-### Database description:** The database contains 5 tables that are connected with the following themes: stores, games, sales, order_status, refund_requests**
+** Database description**: The database contains 5 tables that are connected with the following themes: stores, games, sales, order_status, refund_requests

 1. ### Database schema